psf/black/README.md

 * fixed unnecessary slowdown on AST nodes with very many siblings

 * fixed cannibalizing backslashes during string normalization

+* fixed a crash due to symbolic links pointing outside of the project directory (#338)

 ### 18.6b2